 The Routeburn can also be joined with either the Greenstone or Caples Tracks to make a near-loop back to Lake Wakatipu.

 How to get here: Most people start the Routeburn at the eastern trailhead, just beyond Glenorchy, two hours’ drive from Queenstown.
 The end is at the Divide on the Te Anau–Milford Highway, around four hours from Queenstown.
-Shuttle operators can offer round trips.
+Shuttle operators can offer round trips and vehicle relocation options offer a flexible option for making the most of your travel itinerary.

 There is also a guided option on the multi-day walk.